khcloud-pascal/bluetoothlaz/README.md

 THIS IS AN INOFFITIAL FORK OF BLUETOOTHLAZ FROM <http://sourceforge.net/projects/lazarus-ccr/files/Bluetooth/>

+See <https://wiki.freepascal.org/Bluetooth> for the wiki

+---

-The bluetoothlaz package provides bindings and functions to access bluetooth devices under various platforms.
+The bluetoothlaz package provides bindings and functions to access bluetooth devices under various platforms for FPC/ and Lazarus.

 ## About
 The bluetoothlaz package provides bindings and functions to access bluetooth devices under various platforms.
 It contains examples, like accessing the Wii Remote.